annmolarora/Data-Analytics-Portfolio/PowerBI/Amazon-Sales-Analysis/README.md

 ## 📌 Project Overview

-This project analyzes Amazon sales data using Power BI to uncover business insights related to sales performance, customer behavior, product trends, and order status.
+This project analyzes Amazon sales data using Microsoft Power BI.
+The dashboard provides insights into revenue, customer spending, payment methods, order status, and product performance through interactive visualizations.

+---

 ## 🎯 Objective

-The goal of this dashboard is to help business users monitor sales performance, identify top-performing products, analyze customer purchasing behavior, and support data-driven decision-making.
+The objective of this dashboard is to help business users monitor sales performance, identify top customers and products, analyze payment preferences, and track order status for better decision-making.

+---

 ## 🛠️ Tools Used